 If you are hurt in a parking lot or parking garage, the burden is on you to prove your claim.
 The mere fact of an injury is not enough to hold a property owner liable.
-That’s why you need to consult with an experienced injury lawyer.Proving Your Parking Lot Injury Claim
+That’s why you need to consult with an experienced parking lot injury lawyer in the Fort Lauderdale area.Proving Your Parking Lot Injury Claim

 Proof of negligence in parking lot case could be tricky, and there may be more than one defendant, depending on the nature of your claim.

 General Negligence.
 In order to prove a general negligence claim, one must show defendant owner owed a duty of care to you (usually meaning you were lawfully on site as either a patron, guest or worker), that duty of care was breached and that breach caused your injuries.
 This will cover most claims that pertain to trip-and-fall accidents, poor signage or other on-site defects.
 Property owners owe an especially high duty to people who are on site for the owner’s financial benefit.
 They must regularly inspect the site for hazards, and timely address/ mitigate those that are discovered, or else offer an adequate warning.